The roots arrived in great shape, and well marked. I planted them today. Fingers crossed they come to life come Spring.

 Big Root Geranium Plant - is a Herbaceous Perennial That Blooms in Spring

-Big Root Geranium Plants is a Beautiful way to Bring Light and Vivid Color
+Big Root Geranium Plants is a Beautiful way to Bring Light and Vivid Color.

-This is a beautiful way to bring lots of bright and vivid color.
-Cranesbill geranium can have gorgeous green leaves that display the beautiful blooms, and the leaves can grow to become around five inches long and also five inches wide.
+This is a beautiful way to bring lots of bright and vivid colors.
+Cranesbill geranium can have gorgeous green leaves that display the beautiful blooms, and the leaves can grow to become around five inches long and five inches wide.
 They are also straightforward to grow and care for as they take very little maintenance to get these beautiful plants to build.

 Big Root Geranium - Geranium maculatum

-With bright delicate blooms, Geranium can blossom in three different shades, a pale pink, medium-tone pink, and lilac.
+With bright delicate blooms, Geranium can blossom in three different shades, pale pink, medium-tone pink, and lilac.
 Sweet purple pink-toned flowers, similar to the outline of a miniature daisy, geranium flowers sprout as delicate buds, then grow to the approximate size of cherry blossoms.
 Five rounded petals grace a light inner circle with upward flower formation and pale yellow-white streaks curving inwards serving as insect stripes- signaling nectar access to pollinators.
-Without any serious botanical disease issues, wild geraniums remain a popular choice due to honeybee attracting ability, and overall resistance- plants are also rabbit and deer-proof.
+Without any botanical severe disease issues, wild geraniums remain a popular choice due to honeybee attracting ability and overall resistance- plants are also rabbit and deer-proof.

-The big root Geranium Plant is a popular species native to the Mediterranean region that can be used both in the home and garden.
+The extensive root Geranium Plant is a widespread species native to the Mediterranean region that can be used in the home and garden.
 Geraniums are known for their ruffled flowers that come in a variety of colors.
 Some colors include pink, red, and orange.
 These flowers are commonly used in bouquet arrangements as well.
 Geraniums are typically an outdoor plant but can be kept indoors to protect them from the elements, especially during the winter months.
 The ideal temperature for growth is between 50 and 65 degrees Fahrenheit.
 With that said, Geraniums can still survive in temperature that rises above 80 degrees and drops below freezing.